 Digitize your dreams!

 First download and open SketchUp.
 You will be asked to select a template in which you will design.
 Select the type of units you want to use to measure.
-There are two main types of measuring systems: The International System (SI) and the Metric System.
-Here in the U.S. we mainly use the SI system of inches and feet.
+There are two main types of measuring systems: US Customary UNITS (inches, feet, yards and miles) and The International System (SI) or Metric System.

 Now open the Tool Bar and it will appear at the top of your SketchUp Screen.
 There are several simple tools.